cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 |           | rename snapshot |
 |           | revert to snapshot |

-Before you can run micro BOSH deployer, you have to do the following within Virtual Center:
+Before you can run micro BOSH Deployer, you have to do the following within Virtual Center:

 1. Create the vm_folder